cloudfoundry-community/bosh-cloudstack-cpi-release/README.md

 # bosh-cloudstack-cpi-release

 This is now quite a stable CPI.
 Feedbacks welcome (use issues).
-Tested on cloudstack 4.5, xen 6.5 The cloudstack cpi is available on [bosh.io](http://bosh.io/releases/github.com/cloudfoundry-community/bosh-cloudstack-cpi-release)
+The cloudstack cpi is available on [bosh.io](http://bosh.io/releases/github.com/cloudfoundry-community/bosh-cloudstack-cpi-release)
 The cpi has been presented in [CF Summit Berlin 2015](https://cfsummiteu2015.sched.org/event/1d53a0b4ad41b494234eb86ed80fe295)